Lokankara/Quiz/src/main/resources/quiz-set_3.md

 ## 59. Which of the following is true about Spot Instances?

-- They are the most expensive EC2 option
+- They are the most expensive EC2 answers
 - They can be interrupted by AWS with a 2-minute warning
 - They guarantee uninterrupted compute
 - They cannot be used with Auto Scaling

 **Explanation:**
-They are the most expensive EC2 option is incorrect.
-Spot Instances are the cheapest option due to bidding on unused capacity.
+They are the most expensive EC2 answers is incorrect.
+Spot Instances are the cheapest answers due to bidding on unused capacity.
 They can be interrupted by AWS with a 2-minute warning is correct.
 Spot Instances can be terminated when capacity is reclaimed, with a 2-minute notification.
 They guarantee uninterrupted compute is incorrect.
 Spot Instances are interruptible and do not provide guaranteed compute.
 They cannot be used with Auto Scaling is incorrect.
 Spot Instances can be part of Auto Scaling groups.